fkromer/hypothesis-ros/CONTRIBUTING.md

 PEP specification refer to
 [PEP 440 -- Version Identification and Dependency Specification (Semantic versioning)](https://www.python.org/dev/peps/pep-0440/#id48].

+#### Copyright

+Copyright (c) 2018, Florian Kromer

+Have a look into the list of contributors for a full list of people who may hold copyright, and consult the git log if you need to determine who owns an individual contribution.

 #### License

+All work is licensed under the terms of GPL-v3.0.
+By submitting a contribution you are agreeing to licence your work under those terms.

-Do not include any license other than MIT.
+Do not include any license other than GPL-v3.0.
 Adding a new license should not be required anyway (because already existing).

 #### Python coding style